veeambestpractise/best-practices-guide/resource_planning/veeam_explorers.md

 For Microsoft Active Directory, also check the tombstone lifetime settings, as described in Veeam Explorers User Guide at Veeam Help Center (https://helpcenter.veeam.com/backup/explorers/vead_recommendations.html).

+## Explorer for Microsoft Exchange

+When mounting Exchange database Veeam Explorer for Exchange replays relevant log files which may significantly increase time needed for mount operation in case there is a lot of logs to replay.
+As lagged DAG technology relies on keeping lots of Exchange logs expect Veeam Explorer taking significant amount of time to mount EDBs when performing item restore from lagged DAG mailbox servers.

 ## Explorer for SQL Server

+In certain scenarios use of staging server is necessary (see https://helpcenter.veeam.com/docs/backup/explorers/vesql_staging_server.html?ver=95).
+When staging server is used transaction logs from the backup are transported to staging server and replayed there.
+For that to work ensure that staging server has enough disk space in ADMIN$ share to store all log files.

 If you have special features/enhancements/configuration settings on the production Microsoft SQL and/or Microsoft SharePoint server to be protected with Veeam, these custom settings should be implemented on the staging SQL Server, too.